afifaimrann/DriveHive-327/README.md

 ## 📌 About This Repository

 > **Note:** This project lives inside `327_Shadman_Learnings/ServerEnvironment/`.
-The repository was originally structured as part of coursework for **CSCI 327 — Software Engineering**.
+The repository was originally structured as part of coursework for **CSE 327 — Software Engineering**.
 What began as a learning exercise was progressively upscaled into a production-grade, full-stack cloud storage platform with AI capabilities.
 The surrounding repository structure reflects this academic origin.

 ---